jameramellyn/dsc106-2025-fa/projects/project3.md

 Similarly, [treemaps][link3] were originally developed to display hierarchical file structures and were later adapted to the problem of interactively depicting a [map of the stock market][link4].
 We have seen many other examples of interactive visualization techniques in class.
+In the same spirit, your goal is to extend these ideas to modern Earth and climate data, such as global temperature projections, atmospheric patterns, or satellite imagery.
+Interactivity will be essential to help viewers explore spatial and temporal variation in these complex datasets.

-The goal of this assignment is not only for you to gain hands-on implementation experience, but also for you to think about the effectiveness of the specific techniques for your chosen data domain.
+We have seen many examples of interactive visualization techniques in class.
+The goal of this assignment is not only for you to gain hands-on implementation experience, but also for you to think critically about how effective specific techniques are for your chosen data domain—for instance, how zooming, filtering, or time sliders support insight into environmental change.

 One challenge is to **scope the assignment so that you can finish it within two weeks**.
 Focus on designing a limited yet compelling visualization that enables